Just blocks from the lakefront, Andersonville offers residents a vibrant, self-sustaining community on Chicago’s north side.

-At the forefront of the “shop local” movement, the historic business district along Clark Street is a mecca of locally-owned businesses including independent shops, restaurants, bars and bistros.
-Residents can find most everything nearby, from the grocery store and dentist to fine art and antiques.
+At the forefront of the “shop local” movement, the historic and bustling business district along Clark Street is a mecca of locally owned businesses including independent shops, restaurants, bars, and bistros.
+Residents can find almost everything nearby, from the grocery store and dentist to fine art and antique shops.

-Tree-lined streets, walkable schools, playgrounds and parks make this a popular neighborhood to call home.
-Housing includes a mix of handsome greystone two- and three-flats, 1920s walk-ups, redbrick apartment complexes and large single-family homes.
+Tree-lined streets, playgrounds, and parks make Andersonville a popular place to call home.
+Housing includes a mix of handsome greystone two- and three-flats, 1920s walk-ups, redbrick apartment complexes, and large single-family homes.
 Buyers can also find gut rehabs and beautiful new construction homes with backyard gardens.

-In addition to dinner, cocktails, music, magic and the Andersonville Farmers’ Market, residents can enjoy al-fresco dining with plenty of dog-friendly patios.
+In addition to dinner, cocktails, music, magic, and the Andersonville Farmers Market, residents can enjoy al fresco dining with plenty of dog-friendly patios.
 Andersonville also hosts one of Chicago’s most popular street festivals, Midsommarfest.
-The annual festival is just one more way the neighborhood celebrates its Swedish heritage.

 The neighborhood is accessible by express buses, the “L,” and Lake Shore Drive.